 Again those in executive and fee committees appear to be the rainmakers for their law firms.
 They include:

 Blasingame, Burch, Garrard & Ashley – Henry Garrard, firm partner helped start the pelvic mesh litigation and secured high ranking spots in the Plaintiffs’ Steering Committee for all TVM MDLs.
 He heads the fee committee that recommends an allocation of $56.6 million plus reimbursement of the $350,000 in assessments and $9.5 million in expenses.

-Clark, Love Hutson – Clayton Clark was co-lead counsel for Boston scientific and is a member of the executive committee and the Plaintiffs’ Steering Committee.
-The Fee Committee recommends an allocation of $45.5 million, plus reimbursement of $350,000 in assessments and reimbursement of $4.2 in expenses.
+Clark, Love Hutson – Clayton Clark was co-lead counsel for Boston Scientific and is a member of the executive committee and the Plaintiffs’ Steering Committee.
+The Fee Committee recommends an allocation of $45.5 million, plus reimbursement of $350,000 in assessments and reimbursement of $4.2 million in expenses.